cmstas/Software/dataMCplotMaker/README.md

   - --legendRight X: move the legend to the right by X (number from 0 to 1; you probably want around 0.05), negative numbers to move it to the left
   - --legendTextSize X: change the legend text size from its default value of 0.035
   - --legendBox: put stupid box around legend
+  - --legendCounts: show counts in brackets next to entries in the legend
   - --largeLabel: use larger legend and axis label size -- --legendTaller X: increase legend size by X (only when using legendBox) -- --legendWider X: increase legend size by X (only when using legendBox)